okx/okexchain-docs/building-modules/wasm-module/overview.md

 ## Architecture

 ### Wasm in OKTC
    This architecture diagram mainly introduces the position of wasm in the entire OKTC system.
-The bottom layer is Tendermint Core, on top of that is Cosmo's native module layer, then OKTC's custom module layer, and the top layer is the API interface layer.
-Wasm is a module in OKTC's custom module layer.
+The bottom layer is Tendermint Core, on top of that is Cosmo’s native module layer, then OKTC’s custom module layer, and the top layer is the API interface layer.
+Wasm is a module in OKTC’s custom module layer.
    ![](../../img/wasm-architecture.png)

 ### Wasm system ecosystem
    CosmoWasm is a Cosmos SDK module plugin, this project is responsible for helping Cosmos SDK support wasm virtual machine.
 CosmWasm is implemented in Rust and because the Go code runtime causes the contract to enlarge, the contract is mainly written with Rust then compiled to wasm bytecode.
 In order to facilitate the interaction between the contract and virtual machine, the virtual machine also uses Rust as a fundamental database.
-In its entirety, CosmWasm's ecology is mainly divided into the following 3 parts:
+In its entirety, CosmWasm’s ecology is mainly divided into the following 3 parts:
-- Contract standard library (similar to Ethereum's precompiled contract)
+- Contract standard library (similar to Ethereum’s precompiled contract)
-   + [cosmwasm-std](https://github.com/CosmWasm/cosmwasm/tree/main/packages/std): This fundamental contract library contains fundamental category definitions, defined with Cosmos SDK's fundamental module interaction information, IBC interface definitions, fundamental storage definitions, etc.
+   + [cosmwasm-std](https://github.com/CosmWasm/cosmwasm/tree/main/packages/std): This fundamental contract library contains fundamental category definitions, defined with Cosmos SDK’s fundamental module interaction information, IBC interface definitions, fundamental storage definitions, etc.
    + [cosmwasm-sechma](https://github.com/CosmWasm/cosmwasm/tree/main/packages/schema): A dev-dependency for CosmWasm contracts to generate JSON Schema files.
    + [cw-storage-plus](https://github.com/CosmWasm/cw-storage-plus): This optional addition to cosmwasm-std includes convenience helpers for interacting with storage.
 - Contract tools, includes contract template, contract sample and contract compilation optimization tools.